 VITAL ART: Transgender portraiture as visual activism

-The project has been funded by the Dutch Organization for Scientific Research (NWO- VENI scheme) for 2014-2018.
+The project has been funded by the Dutch Research Council (NWO- VENI scheme) for 2014-2018.

 While many people are familiar with the term transgender, knowledge is lacking about how transgender people experience and respond to social stigma.
 Through studying visual activism, and the media landscape in which cultural activists struggle, I will highlight the strategic role of portraiture in addressing discrimination.

-The three-year funded project primarily focuses on the collaborative portraiture practices of Elisha Lim (Singapore/Canada), J. Jackie Baier (Germany), and Zanele Muholi (South Africa), while also referring to the important works of micha cárdenas (Mexico/US), Raven Davis (Canada), Gabrielle LaRoux (South Africa), and Yishay Garbasz (Israel/Germany) amongst others.
+The project primarily focuses on the collaborative portraiture practices of Elisha Lim (Singapore/Canada), J. Jackie Baier (Germany), and Zanele Muholi (South Africa), while also referring to the important works of micha cárdenas (Mexico/US), Raven Davis (Canada), Gabrielle LaRoux (South Africa), and Yishay Garbasz (Israel/Germany) amongst others.

 In already published articles and book chapters, I offer a critical vocabulary for collaborative political portraiture, which show how artistic portraits counteract negative media portrayals.
 These include two articles on the work of Heather Cassils (Canada/US) and Del LaGrace Volcano (US/UK/Sweden).
 A number new articles (see 2014-upcoming articles) are related to the project: book chapters on Doran George’s live performance of gender non-compliance, collecting creative transcestors for an art hirstory, gender non-conformity stigma in portraits, and an article in Spectator on the framing of trans* stigma in mediascapes.
 I also blogged about Jackie Baier and Yishay Garbasz’s photography, and wrote the exhibition catalog essay for Lorenzo Triburgo’s Transportraits show.
 My interviews with Indigenous Canadian artist Kiley May resulted in an article about weaponized cute aesthetics in trans “T-selfies” and cat selfies or “catties” in Angelaki.